Manufacturing, Automation & Robotics OVERVIEW

 As the decades went by, Japanese and German firms grew to be world leaders in factory automation equipment and robotics.

 The ever-growing drive for efficiency and quality, both at the factory and in the supply chain, will make automation technologies more and more vital.
 Robotics and automation assist manufacturing in a wide variety of ways, far beyond final assembly.
 Robots can control the warehouse, delivering parts to the factory floor on an as-needed basis.
+The fact that robots can assist or even replace humans, makes it easier to keep workers spaced further apart during pandemics or flu season.
 Computers and sophisticated software help to design, model and test products prior to their actual manufacture, and then upload final instructions to computer-driven factory equipment.
 The design of components and sub-assemblies are, to a dominant degree, conducted through computer-aided design tools (often called CAD-CAM) that can be tightly coordinated with the factory floor.